SPRACE/vhdl-hands-on/README.md

 ### Car Hazard Light
 #### Idea
 The project should emulate a car hazard light.
 When the switch is turned on, the LED should start blinking at a fixed rate (a suggested rate is two blinks per second).
+**P.S.:** There is a bug in this code.
+The LED blinks every second, and not two times per second.
+Can you fix it? ;)

 #### Used Resources
 - Onboard clock source